arithy/packcc/tests/README.md

 The script passes all its arguments to `bats`, for example to run only some tests, you can call it with `--filter <regexp>`.
 To see all the available arguments, execute `tests/test.sh --help`

+The behavior of the `test.sh` can also be influenced by environment variables:
+ - `PACKCC` - Path to compiled packcc binary.
+If unset, the script will compile it before running the tests.
+ - `CC` - Compiler to use to compile `packcc` (if necessary) and tested programs.
+Defaults to `cc`.

 ## How to write a generic test case